 Today we’re focusing on the importance of plant medicine and why we must continue to salvage medicinal herbs.
 Torii Labs believes in combining adaptogenic herbs to improve mind and body performance with the goal of supporting your immune system and well-being.

-We sat down with Sila Teal Rood, a current health & sciences student, activist, health and wellness guru, healer, and plant medicine lover.
-She is working with the first free integrated clinic at Standing Rock to provide accessible healthcare “in the hands of the people”.
-This clinic will be a place where a patient can consult with a western doctor, indigenous healer, midwife, and herbalist to work holistically on what kind of care one may want.
-Sila and Torii Labs share a common understanding on the future of medicine, where western practices are complemented by naturopathic and holistic healing methods, where plant medicine plays a major role in both curing and preventing illness.
+We sat down with Sila Teal Rood, a current health arts & sciences student, activist, health and wellness guru, healer, and plant medicine lover.
+She is working with the first free integrated clinic at Standing Rock to provide accessible healthcare “in the hands of the people,” as she so eloquently says.
+This clinic will be a place where patients can consult with a western doctor, indigenous healer, midwife, and herbalist to work holistically to provide the care best suited to their unique health needs.
+Sila and Torii Labs share a common understanding of the future of medicine, where naturopathic and holistic healing methods complement western practices, and plant medicine plays a major role in both curing and preventing illness.

 “Being an activist and a plant medicine lover have to become one in the same if we sincerely want to protect the resources for plant medicine, and if we want to support the indigenous locals vision of what tribal and food sovereignty looks like,” Sila emphasized.

 The long-term goals of the clinic are to reinstate indigenous medicine, continue its advancement and integrate plant medicine with western medical practices.
 A central mission of the clinic at Standing Rock is to reestablish the healing practices at the core of their native culture.
 The aim is not to modernize and patent indigenous formulas, but instead to emphasize natural medicine practices and thoughtfully combine them with western methods.
 The indigenous community is at the forefront of how to responsibly mesh these two healing methods without crossing ethical boundaries.